Eauix/Eauix/README.md

-Uhhmm... i'm just a casual gamer who likes to create levels Some level editors require scripting, so i was forced to learn the basics of logic and here I am, planning to make a Super Tux addon :v
+Uhhmm... i'm just a casual gamer who likes to create levels \n Some level editors require scripting, so i was forced to learn the basics of logic \n and here I am, planning to make a Super Tux addon :v

 <!---